Lewandowski Hits 15th Goal Of Season As Bayern Stay Top - UrduPoint

 Stuttgart striker Tanguy Coulibaly, 19, fired the hosts into a shock early lead after a cross caught Bayern centre-backs David Alaba and Jerome Boateng napping.

-Brazil winger Douglas Costa, a second-half replacement for Coman, grabbed Bayern's late third goal to seal a win which leaves the holders two points clear of RB Leipzig.
+Brazil winger Douglas Costa, a second-half replacement for Coman, grabbed Bayern's third goal late on to seal a win which leaves the holders two points clear of RB Leipzig.

-Bayern coach Hansi Flick admitted the dense fixture list is taking a toll on his team who qualified for the last 16 of the Champions League in midweek as group winners with two games to go.

-"I'm happy with the result - we all know that it's not easy to play every three days and I know we can play better," said Flick.

-Flick is waiting on Boateng, Corentin Tolisso, Lucas Hernandez and Javi Martinez who all picked up knocks against Stuttgart.

-- Dortmund crash - Dortmund are third, four points behind Bayern, after crashing to a shock 2-1 home defeat against Cologne, who ended an 18-match winless run.
+Dortmund are third, four points behind Bayern, after crashing to a shock 2-1 defeat at home to Cologne.

-Tunisia midfielder Ellyes Skhiri tapped in both Cologne goals from corners by ex-Dortmund winger Marius Wolf after being left unmarked.
+Tunisia midfielder Ellyes Skhiri tapped in both Cologne goals from corners by ex-Dortmund winger Marius Wolf after being left unmarked at the far post on both occasions.

 With Dortmund 2-0 down on 60 minutes, coach Lucien Favre brought on three forwards -- 16-year-old sensation Youssoufa Moukoko, Giovanni Reyna and Thorgan Hazard.